paasmaker/paasmaker/documentation/source/architecture.rst

 In the future, Paasmaker will be extended to have a fourth component:

 Service
-	This component will advertise any available :ref:`services <glossary-service>` on the node, and then perform any related tasks with those services to be able to provide them to applications.
+	This component will advertise any available :term:`services <service>` on the node, and then perform any related tasks with those services to be able to provide them to applications.